AY2324S2-CS2103T-W11-2/tp/docs/UserGuide.md

 #### Assigning roles to person: `assign`

 #### Track a person owing money: `owe`
-Set up owe amount of money in each person.
+Set up amount of money each person owes

 #### Charge a person with money: `charge`